-- It can be just you

 - It can be a group of people

 - The group does not have to be related by blood or marriage

 - You don't need to have children together

-- There doesn't have to be any children
+- The family can have children or not

 - In some cases, if you are under 18 and living alone, you can be the head of your household even though you are a minor

 PHAs usually have units of different sizes.
 The PHA uses your household size to decide what unit to put you in.
-See the "Occupancy" section on page 5 for more information.
+See the "Occupancy" section on page 4 for more information.